>> About WSBI | >> About ESBG

 It tackles pollution and focuses on green-house gas emissions by minimising waste and improving efficiency in the use of natural resources.

 It is the provision of finance to investments taking into account environmental, social and governance (ESG) considerations.
-The savings and retail banking model creates growth and jobs as it finances SMEs, which are the EU engine of growth.
+The savings and retail banking model creates growth and jobs as it finances SMEs – the EU engines of growth.
 They also play a role in opening their network to everyone, and help to educate citizens in the region in which they operate.

 WSBI-ESBG is a propoponent of the proportionality principle, an instrument that aims to achieve the right balance between the objectives pursued by legislation and the methods used to achieve them.